CHI at Temple Street,

 Location in hospital

-Outpatient Department of Temple Street Children’s Hospital, ground floor.
+Outpatient Department of CHI at Temple Street, ground floor.

 The W82GO Healthy Lifestyles Service was established in 2005 in response to the increasing health problems associated with paediatric obesity.
 It is family based and is delivered by a multidisciplinary team comprising a part-time paediatric dietician, two part-time paediatric physiotherapists, two part-time paediatric clinical psychologists, a paediatric clinical nurse specialist and an administrative support team.